 What will you learn?

-- Fundamentals of SystemVerilog for Design (1¼ day) lays the foundations for learning the SystemVerilog language for design and for verification, including the synthesisizable RTL constructs.
+- SystemVerilog Basics (¾ day) lays the foundation for learning the SystemVerilog language for design and for verification.

-- SystemVerilog Assertions (¾ day) teaches the principles of assertion-based verification and design, key features of the SystemVerilog assertion language for creating your own custom assertions, and how to package and deploy libraries of assertion checkers.
+- SystemVerilog Assertions (¾ day) teaches the principles of assertion-based design and verification and the features of the SystemVerilog Assertion language.

-- Class-based SystemVerilog Verification (2 days) describes how to write sophisticated object-oriented testbenches using SystemVerilog's testbench automation capabilities, which support a constrained-random, coverage-driven verification methodology.
-These features enable you to write testbenches at higher levels of abstraction and be more productive than is possible with standard hardware description languages.
-The material leverages Doulos's years of experience in teaching object-oriented verification concepts, making these challenging topics accessible to engineers with a wide variety of backgrounds and providing ideal preparation for your subsequent adoption of a sophisticated verification methodology.
+- Class-based SystemVerilog Verification (days 4-5) describes how to write sophisticated constrained-random, coverage-driven, object-oriented testbenches.
+This material leverages Doulos's years of experience in teaching object-oriented verification concepts, making these challenging topics accessible to engineers with a wide variety of backgrounds.
+This course has been specifically tailored to provide the ideal preparation for learning UVM or a similiar verification methodology.

 Comprehensive SystemVerilog provides the essential SystemVerilog language foundations for learning the OVM, VMM, or UVM verification methodologies.
 Doulos also offers follow-on training in each of these specific methodologies.
 For further details, see OVM Adopter Class, VMM Adopter Class, and UVM Adopter Class.

-For onsite courses, precursor training in Verilog can be tailored to the specific team profile and combined with appropriate SystemVerilog modules to fully address team needs (see Modular SystemVerilog).
-Contact Doulos to discuss options that suit your needs.
+- For onsite courses, precursor training in Verilog can be tailored to the specific team profile and combined with appropriate SystemVerilog modules to fully address team needs (see Modular SystemVerilog).

 Training materialsDoulos class materials are renowned for being the most comprehensive and user friendly available.
 Their style, content and coverage is unique in the HDL training world, and has made them sought after resources in their own right.
 The materials include: